 Furthermore it is likely that open water swimming/sea swimming, at some point, will require you to be able to exclusively breathe on one side.
 Let’s hope it’s the side you choose 😉

-So your longer term goal needs to be able to support symmetry in your stroke – this will come from breathing alternately to each side.
-Being ABLE to breath to any one side will help you when the wind and waves are crashing around you.
+So your longer-term goal needs to be able to support symmetry in your stroke – this will come from breathing alternately to each side.
+Being ABLE to breathe to any one side will help you when the wind and waves are crashing around you.

 - From pushing off you should be almost immediately exhaling.
 You should continue exhaling as you take a stroke or two before taking your first breath.
 Easier said than done, don’t worry too much about this.

 - Breathing every third stroke (splash) is what most people aim for.
 This is what everyone refers to as “bilateral breathing”.
 It’s a good thing, try and do it ASAP.

 - When pool swimming, aim also to alternate the side you take your first breath.